AIM (album): Critical reception

 AIM received mixed to positive reviews by critics.
 At Metacritic, which assigns a weighted mean rating out of 100 to reviews from mainstream publications, the album received an average score of 65, based on 29 reviews, indicating "generally favorable reviews".

 Writing in The Guardian, Harriet Gibsone took note of the album's "vision, scope and experimentation", but described it overall as "frustratingly unfocused".
 Will Hodgkinson said the record "starts well but quickly meanders into mediocrity", in his review for The Times.
 Greg Cochrane from Loud and Quiet magazine praised several individual tracks but described the album as sounding "disparate, like a collection of ideas rather than songs".
 El Hunt, in DIY, referred to the album "colliding jangling rhythms with brash, lane-switching pop parps", describing the music as "abrasive" and "divisive".
 In The Irish Times, Jim Carroll said while M.I.A. "throws plenty of tough punches at the refugee crisis on excellent tunes such as Borders, Visa and Foreign Friend", the rest of the album finds her toning down "the polemic in favour of more user-friendly pop grooves which lack the focus or laser-guided pitch of her other work".

 A more positive review came from Stephen Carlick of Exclaim!, who was slightly critical of the album's length but believed there was "plenty here to love" and stated that overall it was "focused and purposeful, a loose collection characterized by sticky-hot swagger, political awareness and, most importantly, urgency."
 Q magazine said it was perhaps M.I.A.'s best album since 2007's Kala, while Gary Suarez from The Quietus regarded it as one of 2017's best hip hop albums.
 Vulture critic Craig Jenkins called it M.I.A.'s "dance-pop salvo" and "a welcoming blend of old-school hip-hop, dancehall, dubstep, and Eastern textures".
-Writing for Vice, veteran critic Robert Christgau described the album as "loopy [and] simplistic" and the lyrics as "beyond basic" but considered the overall tone to be proof of the artist's more positive state of mind.

-Christgau ranked it as the fourth best album of the year in his ballot for The Village Voices annual Pazz & Jop critics poll.
-Rolling Stone ranked AIM at number 18 on its "20 Best Pop Albums of 2016" annual year-end list.
+Especially positive of the album was the veteran critic Robert Christgau; although he wrote in Vice that the album was "loopy [and] simplistic" with lyrics that are "beyond basic", he commented positively on the presence of an overall tone of self-acceptance in the artist's refugee identity: "Bad shit being her heritage, she intends to enjoy herself however bad the shit gets, and so should we."
+In his ballot for The Village Voice's annual Pazz & Jop critics poll, Christgau ranked it as the fourth best album of the year.
+Rolling Stone ranked AIM at number 18 on its annual year-end list of the 20 best albums in popular music.